spex-xray/spex-help/source/reference/commands/ions.rst

 Contrary to the use/ignore commands, with this command the full spectrum is calculated, and only at the last step the contribution of the ion is muted or unmuted.
-Also, contrary to the use/ignore commands, this option works on the full spectrum (continuum and lines, both in emission and absoption).
+Also, contrary to the use/ignore commands, this option works on the full spectrum (continuum and lines, both in emission and absorption).
 Finally, take care when combining the use/ignore with the mute/unmute commands.
 Whenever you ignore an ion, it will not be calculated and in those cases the mute or unmute commands are not effective.